bootstrapworld/curriculum/lessons/Data-Science/box-plots/langs/en-us/slides.md

 {layout="Investigate"}
 # Making Box Plots

 We can use @vocab{box plots} to visualize the 5 number summary, the Range, and the Interquartile Range.
-Below is the contract for `box-plot`, along with an example that will make a box plot for the `pounds` column in the `animals-table`.{style="font-size:16pt"}
+Below is the Contract for `box-plot`, along with an example that will make a box plot for the `pounds` column in the `animals-table`.{style="font-size:16pt"}

 ```
 # box-plot :: (t::Table, col::String) -> Image